ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - ENABLE_CLOUD
      - False
      - Enable the built-in OpenStack integration for per-user cloud VMs.
 Requires a stand-alone OpenStack cloud.
+   * - CLOUD_ACCESS
+     - cloud-access.yaml
+     - The name of the cloud access conf file to use if the optional cloud integration is enabled (ENABLE_CLOUD).
+   * - CLOUD_JUMPHOST_KEY
+     - cloud-jumphost-key
+     - The name of the cloud jumphost ssh key file to use for managing user ssh keys on the cloud jumphost if the optional cloud integration is enabled (ENABLE_CLOUD).
    * - ENABLE_MIGADMIN
      - False
      - Enable the built-in Server Admin feature for web based management of external user, log inspection, etc.
+   * - ENABLE_QUOTA
+     - False
+     - Enable additional quota integration in the user pages if fundamentally enabled with the QUOTA_X variables.
    * - ENABLE_GDP
      - False
      - Enable GDP mode for sensitive data with a lot of restrictions on access and logging